ShanghaiEyevolutionTechnology/EvoBinoSDK-samples/README.md

 SampleWithPCL - This sample shows how to get point cloud data by EvoBino SDK, and show them by PCL.

 SampleWithQt - This sample shows how to use EvoBino SDK with QT5.

-SampleEvoToAvi - This sample shows how to convert .evo file to .avi file.

 <br/>